30: Frontier Psychiatrist - The Avalanches

 7:45

-I was, uh, yeah, that's why at first I was like, have they painted them gray?
+I would say, yeah, that's why at first I was like, have they painted them grey?

 7:49

-It would have been really good if they paid them gray, but I think you're right.
+It would have been really good if they painted them grey, but I think you're right, I don't think...

-Cause I know in, um, what was that famous film?
+Because I know in, what was that famous film, Wizard of Oz, that one.

 8:09